 Building the prompt list

 Everything depends on the quality of your prompts.
-A benchmark is only as good as how representative the tested questions are: they must reproduce what a real prospect asks, not what you wish they would ask.
+A benchmark is only as good as how representative its tested questions are: they must reproduce what a real prospect asks, not what you wish they would ask.

 The three prompt families